History of the Green Bay Packers: The first Championships (1929–1944)

-After going through modest winning seasons during most of the 1920s, the Packers began to build a championship-caliber team, as they signed three future Hall of Famers in "Johnny Blood" McNally, Cal Hubbard, and Mike Michalske.
+After going through modest winning seasons during most of the 1920s, the Packers began to build a championship-caliber team, as they signed three future Hall of Famers in Johnny Bloody, Cal Hubbard, and Mike Michalske.
 The Packers won their first NFL Championship in 1929 with a 12–0–1 record, the only undefeated season in Packers history and Lambeau's last as player-coach.
 Their only blemish was a tie with the Frankford Yellow Jackets.
 The Packers were able to successfully defend their title in 1930, going 10–3–1, and won their third straight league championship in 1931 with a 12–2 record.
 The Packers nearly won a record fourth straight championship in 1932, going 10–3–1, but finished second behind the Chicago Bears and Portsmouth Spartans, who shared the best record in the league.

 As a side note, in 1928 the Packers also signed (for the third time) Frances Louis “Jug” Earp.
 Jug played for Green Bay: 1922–1924, 1925–1927, & 1928–1932.)
 He also was inducted into the Green Bay Packers Hall of Fame in 1970.
 Jug and Wyatt Earp were first cousins.

 The Packers scuffled in 1933 and 1934, having their first ever losing season in 1933 with a 5–7 record, followed by a mediocre 7–6 the following year.
 However, Curly Lambeau was able to build another elite team during these seasons, signing more future Hall of Famers like Clarke Hinkle, Arnie Herber, and most notably, receiver Don Hutson in 1935.

 In 1933, the Packers also made an extension of their territorial rights, successfully appealing to the NFL to include Milwaukee as part of its home territory, and the Packers began hosting 2 regular season games per season in Milwaukee, to both expand the team's statewide appeal, and to use the larger population of Milwaukee to bring more needed revenue for the team.
 This symbiotic relationship between the Packers and Milwaukee would continue until 1994, when the Packers moved all of their home games back to Green Bay, starting in 1995.

 The Packers became a perennial championship team in the NFL for the next decade, playing in the NFL championship game four times.
 The Packers went a dominating 10–1–1 in 1936, defeating the Boston Redskins for the championship 21–6, then lost the title game to the New York Giants in 1938, then won the title back over the Giants in 1939, 27–0, and one more title, again over the Giants, in 1944, winning 14–7.
 The Packers stayed at the top of the standings thanks to the play of Hutson, Hinkle, Herber, another future Hall of Famer in Tony Canadeo, and other standouts like Cecil Isbell, Ted Fritsch, Buckets Goldenberg, and Russ Letlow.